What is HIV?

 - Sharing needles: Sharing needles, syringes, or other drug injection equipment with someone who has HIV

 HIV is not transmitted through saliva, sweat, tears, casual contact like hugging, sharing food, or mosquito bites.
+People living with HIV who are undetectable do not transmit HIV through sex.

 Testing for HIV